Ganterpore/ChatField/README.md

 The Models layer contains all the Data types used by the database and the code, for example conversations, accounts messages etc.

 ## Set Up
+###Prerequisites
+First make sure that both git and Android Studio are installed on your computer.

 //design once I have a new computer to set up on.